Aemrox/aemrox.github.io/source/_posts/2016-01-25-ruby-fied-javascript-first-class-functions.markdown

 Now let's go deeper

-## How Many Procs could a Block Proc Chop if we use the Unary Operator?
+## How Many Procs could a Proc Block Proc if we use the Unary Operator?

 ![BRING IT](http://i2.photobucket.com/albums/y42/GilGrissomCSI/woodchuck.jpg)